cappuccino/cappuccino/README.markdown

 # Cappuccino: Build Desktop-Class Web Applications

-Cappuccino is an open-source framework that supports building powerful, desktop-class applications running in any modern web browser.
-Instead of direct manipulation of HTML, CSS, and the DOM, applications are built using Objective-J, a superset of JavaScript modeled on Objective-C.

-Cappuccino faithfully implements the proven design patterns of NeXTSTEP/Apple's Cocoa frameworks, enabling the creation of incredibly complex and reliable applications with a fraction of the code.

 > **✨ Project Status: Active Development & Node.js Transition**
 > Cappuccino has been under continuous development since 2008 and is actively maintained.
 A major transition to a modern, **Node.js-based toolchain** has recently been finalized.
 The current release is a production-ready Release Candidate, with a formal release scheduled for 2026.
 It is stable, fast, and ready for new projects.